Thompson, Kershaw spark Dodgers to 10-1 win over D-backs - KESQ

 Bumgarner gave way to right-hander Kevin Ginkel in the fifth inning before Thompson cashed in a double from Martinez and another walk to Vargas with his second-career multi-homer game for an 8-1 lead.

-Martinez’s home run came in the seventh inning for Los Angeles, while Thompson’s third of the night came in the eighth.
-All three Thompson home runs went to left-center field and traveled 409, 418 and 440 feet, in that order.
+J.D.
+Martinez’s first home run in a Dodgers’ uniform came in the seventh inning, while Thompson’s third of the night came in the eighth.
+All three of Thompson’s home runs went to left-center field and traveled 409, 418 and 440 feet, in that order.

+“It’s just one night but I felt really good tonight and I felt like I was seeing the ball well,” said Thompson, who received a curtain call from Dodgers fans after his third home run.
+“That last week of spring training, I felt pretty good.
+We worked on some stuff and it started to click.”

+Dodgers manager Dave Roberts said Thompson will start in the outfield again Sunday with Betts getting his first start of the season at second base.

 UP NEXT